MysteryPuppy/Guide-to-Professional-Web-Design/guide/Before You Code.md

 Before we can create and push files to our GitHub repository, we first have to install Git.
 The easiest way to do this is to install it with the package manager [Homebrew](https://brew.sh/).
 If you don't have Homebrew installed already, simply enter this into your terminal `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` and it will install it.

 Once Homebrew is installed, you can now install Git with the command ` brew install git`.
 Awesome!
-Now we're ready to clone our repository to our Desktop so we can work on it and then push it back.
-The good news is that you don't have to do this process everytime you want to work on a project.
+Now we're ready to clone our repository to our Desktop so that we can work on it and then push it back.
+The good news is that you don't have to do this process every time you want to work on a project.
 This is really a one-time thing and now you have Homebrew and git installed on your machine for future use.

 ### Cloning Repositories
 Let's clone our repository!
 To do this, head back to GitHub and view your repository page we created.
-On the right side there should be a green button that says "Clone or Download".
+On the right side there should be a green button that says “Clone or Download”.
 Copy the URL given in the box and then in your terminal type `git clone https://github.com/MysteryPuppy/TestRepo.git` but replace my repository URL with your own.
 Now if you type `ls` you'll see there's a new folder on your Desktop called whatever you named your repository.
 To enter this folder, type `cd TestRepo` (where TestRepo is whatever your repository is called) and you're in. **Hacker noises.**

-That was kind of a lot to take in, wasn't it?
+That was a lot to take in, wasn't it?
 Take a break and feel proud that now you know how to use GitHub and the terminal.

 ## Markdown
 Markdown isn't often taught and it's usually more something that one picks up after being around the coding scene for long enough.
-Markdown is a "lightweight markup language" and it's easy enough to pick up in around 5 minutes.
+Markdown is a lightweight markup language and it's easy enough to pick up in around 5 minutes.
 While it may seem trivial, it can be extremely helpful when creating README.md files for repositories, making organized notes, or even for drafting blog posts.
-This very page was actually written in Markdown belive it or not with the static site generator [VuePress](https://vuepress.vuejs.org/).
-The possiblities are endless and it's so easy to learn that there really isn't a reason to *not* know it.
+This very page was actually written in Markdown believe it or not with the static site generator [VuePress](https://vuepress.vuejs.org/).
+The possibilities are endless and it's so easy to learn that there really isn't a reason to *not* know it.

 So, how do we use Markdown?
 Simple!
 Open up your favorite text editor (mine is [Atom](https://atom.io/) but it doesn't matter which one you use) and create a new file.
 The way you create a Markdown file is simply to save it with the extension `.md` like this: `exampleFile.md`.
 That's it!
 To view the rendered version of your markup file install a plugin on your text editor if it's supported.
 Another way to view your markdown file is to use an online Markdown editor which there a plethora of free ones.
 These include but not limited to: